 - Basic computer knowledge and experience using standard word processing software, such as Microsoft Word and basic use of e-mail systems.

-- Prior to date of hire, selected candidates will undergo and must successfully pass a drug test, psychological exam, and a thorough background investigation.
+- Prior to the date of hire, selected candidates will undergo and must successfully pass a drug test, physical, psychological exam, and a thorough background investigation.

 Additional Desirable Qualifications: